-The Church of Santa Maria Maggiore was erected by bishop Ecclesius between 525 and 532, and rebuilt in 1671 in baroque style on the basis of a design by Pietro Grossi.
+The Church of Santa Maria Maggiore was erected by bishop Ecclesius between 525 and 532 and rebuilt in 1671 in baroque style on the basis of a design by Pietro Grossi.
 The cylindrical bell-tower dates back to the 9th/10th century.
-Evidences of the former building are the original columns and their capitals, as well as the inside division into a nave and two side aisles.
+Pieces of evidence of the former building are the original columns and their capitals, as well as the inside division into a nave and two side aisles.

 The church hosts late-Renaissance paintings and sculptures and the tomb of the Ravenna architect Camillo Morigia (1743-1795).
 At the bottom of the left aisle, it is possible to admire a painting by Luca Longhi, that portrays Saint Paul visiting Saint Agatha in prison.